CospanDesign/nysa/nysa/cbuilder/verilog/wishbone/common/wb_mem_2_ppfifo/readme.txt

    host that a memory buffer is now empty
 8. attach i_enable to either '1' or when the slave core is enabled

+EXAMPLE:

+An example design is supplied in the 'sim' directory

+The example reads data from the memory and puts the data into a local Ping Pong FIFO.
+The test core will drain the ping pong FIFO whenever there is data available.
+The clock speed of the read side of the ping pong FIFO can be adjusted to observe the behavior of different clock speeds